zhaoak/goblin-bartender/README.md

 - Player Energy (max of 10)
 - Player Bartending Power (max of 4)
 - Array containing Event Log (max ten lines)
-- Game Status (is player out of energy?)
 - `freshId`: always contains unused ID number, should not be accessed directly

 ## Events